 Application Deadline: October 31, 2019 - Application Process

 Students who like designing and building with metal and are interested in fields such as materials engineering, robotics, lasers, computer programming and systems integration will find plenty of career opportunities in welding.

 EFSC's Welding Technology program provides the theoretical and practical experience necessary to develop a basic foundation in the skills of welding.
 It's designed to train students to become certified welders in pipe and structural steel and in ferrous and nonferrous base materials.

 The Welding program requires a special application process.
 Information about the program that includes the application deadline, next available term for new students, costs, course requirements and equipment is available on the Application Process web page.
 The program is taught on the Cocoa campus.
 It is structured as full-time, day classes, Monday - Thursday.
-The new clock-hour courses will be offered in two, 20-week terms and can be completed in under one year.
+The clock-hour courses are offered in two, 20-week terms that lead to the Welding Career and Techical Certificate (CTC) and can be completed in under one year.
 Program start-date is early January.

 Instruction and standards are according to the American Welding Society (AWS), ASME, API and ANSI approved codes for the welding industry.
 This includes quality and safety processes.